patrickbarroso/tablecert/README.md

 All training scripts, configuration files, and architectural variants used in this work are provided in this repository.
 Given the same pretrained checkpoints, datasets, and random seed, the reported results can be fully reproduced.

+---

+## License

+This project is intended for research and academic use.